-Pir Vilayat Khan (the great Sufi Master and head of the Sufi Order International) entrusted Devi Tide (pictured behind Pir Vilayat, far right), one of his closest students, with the administration of his organization and now the Sufi Healing Order in North America.
-She talks about the teachings she received from Swami Satchidananda and Pir Vilayat and how she has integrated these into her life.
+Devi Tide (pictured behind Pir Vilayat, far right), one of Pir Vilayat Khan’s—the great Sufi Master who founded Sufi Order International)—closest students, talks about the teachings she received from Swami Satchidananda and Pir Vilayat and how she has integrated these into her life.

 I came back the next Friday and this time I knew he would talk to me.
 So I raced onstage after his talk and he said, “Come closer; get to know those around me, and then you will know what to do.”
-So I spoke to the people who were close to him and they invited me to the IYI (500 West End Avenue) to do the Teacher Training.
+So I spoke to the people who were close to him and they invited me to the Integral Yoga Institute [then on 500 West End Avenue, now on W. 13th Street) to do the Teacher Training.
 I started going all the time and taking classes—there were six or eight of us learning to teach.
 I don’t know how it all happened that way.

 IYM: How did you first meet Pir Vilayat?